tmck2/caster/README.md

 # Fable Caster

-A browser-based ray-casdting application built using F# and the Fable compiler.
+A browser-based ray-casting engine built using F# and the Fable compiler.

 ## Requirements